Research

 MANTLE

-MANTLE (NCT03612531) is a pilot trial to study how well manual therapy works in treating fibrosis-related late-radiation associated dysphagia.
-Manual therapy is the use of massage and stretching exercises to increase blood flow and muscle movement in the neck, throat, jaw and mouth, which may help to improve swallowing ability and range of motion in participants experiencing fibrosis as a side effect of head and neck cancer treatment.
+MANTLE (NCT03612531) is a pilot trial that studied manual therapy as a component of treatment for fibrosis-related late-radiation associated dysphagia.
+Manual therapy is the use of massage and stretching exercises to increase blood flow and muscle movement in the neck, throat, jaw and mouth, which may help to improve symptoms and range of motion in participants experiencing fibrosis as a side effect of head and neck cancer treatment.

 Related publications: